D2-mods/The-Workshop-Kitpack/README.md

 - +3 bonus to attack and damage rolls vs. humans, demihumans, and smaller humanoid races.
 - 4th level: May use the Splintering Shot ability once per day.
 Gains additional uses every 4 levels thereafter.

 SPLINTERING SHOT: For 3 rounds, each successful ranged attack bursts into multiple sharp splinters.
-All enemies in a 15 ft. radius take 2 points of piercing damage and suffer a bleeding wound, which inflicts 1 point of damage per round for 1 turn (no save).
+All enemies in a 15-ft. radius take 2 points of piercing damage and suffer a bleeding wound, which inflicts 2 points of damage per round for 1 turn (no save).
 A target can be wounded once per round and the effects are cumulative.

 - 11th level: May use the Visceral Attack ability once per day.
 Gains additional uses at levels 15 and 19.

 VISCERAL ATTACK: The next melee attack within one round has a 100% chance to score a critical hit.
-This attack will also restore 20 Hit Points and haste the character for 10 seconds.
+This attack will also restore 12 Hit Points and haste the character for 10 seconds.

 Disadvantages:
 - May only distribute 20 skill points per level among thieving skills.